Az008393/learning-git/README.md

 # learning-git

-This repo was used to learn git from Amigoscode Learning how to use git
+Learning how to use git
+with Readme you explain your project you can have checkboxes, customize, beautiful, links etc.